The typical most-popular lists are potential disasters waiting to happen

-DISCLOSURE: The "Popular With Our Users" list is created from the 20 most widely held stocks contained in Live Portfolios
+DISCLOSURE: The "Popular With Our Users" list is created from the 20 most widely held stocks contained in Live Strategies

 and Books.
 Only positions that have been held at least 5 days are included.
 You can choose to exclude your holdings from this list in Account Preferences.